17 Symbols Of Innocence And Their Meaning

 3. Butterfly: Transformation and Fragility

 Butterflies, with their delicate wings and remarkable life cycle, symbolize both innocence and transformation.
 The butterfly’s transformation from caterpillar to winged beauty mirrors the journey from innocence to experience.
-This process serves as a powerful metaphor for personal growth and the inevitable changes that come with maturity.

 In Japanese culture, butterflies represent the souls of the departed and the fragility of life.
 This association adds a layer of poignancy to the butterfly’s symbolism, reminding us of the transient nature of innocence and life itself.